kartheekgade/Bitcoin-mining-actors/README.md

 # Bitcion-mining-actors
-By using actor model in Erlang generating bitcoins
+By using actor model in Erlang for generating bitcoins

 ***Submitted by:***